UnityTech/unity-ssdlc/Coding Practice/Secrets-Management.md

 The secrets need to be high-entropy, unique per service, and unique per environment.
 In many cases this will lead to many secrets for a team to manage, and as such these secrets have frequently been stored checked in as part of configuration files - an insecure practice.
 Once saved into a configuration file, they are frequently, and accidentally, checked into your favorite version control system on a publicly accessible cloud-hosted repositories, and hence into the hands of attackers.
 These secrets cannot be stored in such a manner, and need to be kept in an access controlled environment.
 ### Why We Care

 Secrets are secret for a reason, and often provide access to a lot of data, computing resources or privileged accounts.
 It is therefore crucial that we handle secrets well, ensure we limit their scope and use least privilege, and make the probability of accidental leaks as small as possible.
-(See Common Control Framework security controls CCF-4.04 and CCF-4.05)
+(See Unity's Common Control Framework security controls CCF-4.04 and CCF-4.05)
 ### Examples of Problematic/Incorrect Secrets Use

 We’ve had many instances of Unity credentials leaked via public Git repos.
 This could have given malicious actors access to internal systems, data, APIs and more.
 There have also been other examples such as accidentally hosting script files that contain credentials on a public web server.